troggy/unicoisa-wallet-generator/README.md

   symbol: "symbol/ticker for the asset currency",
   pluralSymbol: "plural form of the symbol",
-  logo: "logo could be uploaded only with multipart/form-data requests", }
+  logo: "logo could be uploaded only with multipart/form-data requests",
+  logoUrl: "logo URL (e.g. from CDN).
+If both logoUrl and logo bytes supplied, logoUrl will be used" }
 ````